 All part-time students are considered half time (i.e., students are not permitted to enrol on any other proportional basis).
-Students can apply in writing to the Director of the Clinical Psychology Program to change their enrolment from full-time to part-time (or later, from part-time to full-time) from the Second Year of study only.
+Students can apply in writing to the Director of the Clinical Psychology Program to change their enrolment from full-time to part-time (or later, from part-time to full-time).
 Part-time enrolment is determined on an individual basis in consultation with the Director of the Clinical Psychology Program.
-Part-time students must gain the approval of the Director of Clinical Psychology Program for the proposed scheduling of units.
-Further, part-time students will be expected to make continuous progress on their research throughout their enrolment (i.e., they will be required to submit six-monthly progress reports that are generated from the Higher Degree Research (HDR) Unit).
+Part-time students must gain the approval of the Director of Clinical Psychology Program for the proposed scheduling of units such that placement units are factored to support the learning from units previously covered.
+Further, part-time students will be expected to make continuous progress throughout their enrolment.
 To make a request, see How to Contact Us section for instructions.